passbolt/passbolt_help/_pages/api/resources/resources-read-index.md

 ```

 ### Success response
-A successful response will have an array of json objects.
-Each representing a single resource.
-Something like this example below
+A successful response will have an array of json objects with each representing a single resource.
+It will look something like this example:

 {% include api/json/resources/resources-index-success-contain.md %}